Program Number: 10-106-6

 Check out the Credit Transfers page for more information.

-Note: Students with prior keyboarding experience must take a keyboarding placement/advanced standing test prior to enrolling in the Document Processing (106-120) course.
+Note: Students with prior keyboarding experience must take a keyboarding placement/advanced standing test prior to enrolling in the Document Formatting (106-120) course.

-Students with no prior keyboarding experience will enroll in the Keyboarding (106-103) course prior to enrolling in the Document Processing (106-120) course.
+Students with no prior keyboarding experience will enroll in the Keyboarding (106-103) course prior to enrolling in the Document Formatting (106-120) course.